dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 Clients with explicit `trustedPeers` configuration always use their configured value.

-**rememberMeDefault** controls the initial checkbox state:
+**rememberMeCheckedByDefault** controls the initial checkbox state in templates.
-- `"unchecked"` (default): User must explicitly check "Remember Me" to create session
-- `"checked"`: Checkbox is pre-checked, user can uncheck if they don't want persistent session

 This value is passed to templates as `.RememberMeChecked` boolean.

 **SSO via TrustedPeers**: SSO between clients is controlled by the existing `trustedPeers` configuration on clients.
 The `trustedPeers` setting defines **which clients can USE this client's session**, not which clients this client can use.